Insuring and shipping a luxury watch: Complete guide 2026

 This is an effective security strategy for reducing the risk of targeted theft (discretion).
 It is only viable if you have external insurance that covers the actual value.
 Otherwise, you are underinsured.

-🎁 How to package a luxury watch to prevent theft?
+🎁 How do you pack a luxury watch to prevent theft?

-Apply the "double boxing" rule: place the box inside a cardboard box, which is then placed inside a second, larger, plain cardboard box.
-Never use branded tape or tape marked "Watches" on the label.
-Anonymity is your best security.
+Follow the "double-boxing" rule: place the watch box inside a cardboard box, which is then placed inside a second, larger, plain cardboard box.
+Never use branded tape or tape with the word "Watch" on the label.
+Anonymity is your best protection.

-🔧 What happens if my watch is damaged but repairable?
+🔧 What happens if my watch is damaged during shipping but can be repaired?

-Unlike carriers, who often only reimburse in the event of total loss, ad valorem insurance covers repair costs at an authorized watchmaker, as well as any depreciation of the item.
+Unlike carriers, which often only provide reimbursement in the event of total loss, ad valorem insurance covers the cost of repairs at an authorized watchmaker, as well as any depreciation of the watch.

 🚚 Which Carrier to ship a Rolex or an Omega?

-Choose express networks (DHL Express, UPS Saver) which offer more secure and faster delivery than traditional postal networks.
-However, their internal insurance coverage is limited: use them for transport, but take out additional insurance with a specialist.
+Opt for express carriers (DHL Express, UPS Saver), which offer more secure and faster delivery than traditional postal services.
+However, their standard insurance coverage is limited: use them for shipping, but purchase additional insurance from a specialist.

-For watch retailers—whether they ship 3 watches per month or 50—the optimal strategy combines three elements: a reliable Carrier with tracking (DHL, UPS, Chronopost), dedicated ad valorem insurance covering the actual value up to €100,000, and systematic photographic documentation before each shipment.
+For watch retailers (whether they ship 3 watches a month or 50), the optimal strategy combines three elements: a reliable Carrier with tracking (DHL, UPS, Chronopost), dedicated ad valorem insurance covering the actual value up to €100,000, and systematic photographic documentation before each shipment.

-1. Assess your current exposure: number of monthly shipments × average basket value × estimated loss ratio (2%).
-The result = your annual uninsured financial risk.
+1. Assess your current exposure: number of monthly shipments × average order value × estimated loss ratio (2%).
+The result = your annual unhedged financial risk

 3. Standardize your packaging and documentation process: double boxing + photos + serial number for each shipment

-All our packaging advice for high-value parcels →
+All our packing tips for high-value packages →

 💎 Premium Parcel Insurance Calculator